RottabMahmoud/crealytics/README.md

 // npm install d3
 // https://www.npmjs.com/package/d3

-## Set the Pagination to render 100 Items per page
+## Fixed the Pagination to render 100 Items per page
 ## Made a helper functions file, to help manipulate the products to be rendered

 ### `yarn start`